AI strategy and leadership

 The joint venture is a standalone entity — $1.5bn committed capital — founded by Anthropic, Blackstone, Hellman & Friedman, and Goldman Sachs, with additional backing from General Atlantic, Leonard Green, Apollo Global, GIC, and Sequoia Capital.
 It deploys Anthropic engineers directly inside client operations.
 The model mirrors what Palantir built: forward-deployed engineers embedded into the business, not consulting from the outside.

 The JV targets mid-size businesses that lack the resources to build AI systems independently.
-That phrasing — from the JV's own positioning — is worth pausing on.
-It names the exact gap it is designed to fill.
+That phrasing comes from the JV's own positioning — it names the exact gap the programme is designed to fill.

 Goldman Sachs' Marc Nachmann put it plainly: the venture would help "democratise access to forward-deployed engineers for companies that currently can't afford the talent."
-This is a programme addressing a structural talent constraint at PE scale.
-The constraint itself does not change when you step outside the programme.
+A talent constraint addressed at PE scale.
+Step outside the programme and the constraint doesn't move.

 The bottleneck Blackstone named